maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/10-fresno-county-clerk-and-registrar-of-voters/all-elections/en/voting-basics/polling-place-access-disabilities.md

 priority: "Minor"
 ---

-Call (559) 600-8683 for specific questions about voting in Fresno County.
+Call (559) 600-8683 for specific questions about accessible voting in Fresno County.